Complex semiclassical theory for non-Hermitian quantum systems: II. Continuous model examples

 which we employ to search for the closed orbits.
-In the processes, the strategy of $dt$ phase adjustment toward the initialization we mentioned in the main text is especially helpful; see illustrations in Fig. \ref{fig:spmodel1}.
-In particular, the complex energies with qualified quantization conditions are entirely consistent with the quantum benchmarks; see examples in Table. \ref{tab:spmodel1}.
+The strategy of $dt$ phase adjustment we mentioned in the main text is especially helpful in the process; see illustrations in Fig. \ref{fig:spmodel1}.
+In particular, the complex energies with qualified quantization conditions are consistent with the quantum benchmarks; see examples in Table \ref{tab:spmodel1}.

-More generally, the applicability of complex semiclassical theory applies to non-Hermitian systems with both potential and kinetic terms beyond quadratic order.
+More generally, the complex semiclassical theory applies to non-Hermitian quantum systems with potential and kinetic terms beyond quadratic order.
 For instance, we consider the following continuous model:

 where $\alpha, \beta, \gamma \in \mathbb{C}$.
 In terms of the ladder operators, the Hamiltonian becomes: